 1418 On Jan.
 31 prince (since 1386) Mircea cel Batran (Mircea I the Elder) of Wallachia (b.
 1355) dies, leaving illegitimate son Vlad III, father of Vlad IV the Impaler hanging around In May Duke John the Fearless of Burgundy returns to Paris, seizes the king, massacres the Armagnacs, and kills Bernard VII, causing dauphin Charles to flee to S France - it was a very good year?
 In Nov.
 Henry V begins sieging Rouen (ends Jan.); Sir Thomas Malory (1405-71) fights for Henry V in his conquest of Normandy.
 The Lam Son Insurrection against the Ming Dynasty begins.
 The Portuguese, led by Prince Henry the Navigator explore the Madeira Islands this year and next, becoming Henry's first discovery.
 Mircea the Elder dies, and his son Michael (Mihael I) (-1420) becomes prince of Wallachia (until 1420).
 Poggio Bracciolini visits England (until 1423).
 T'aejong dies, and Sejong the Great (1418-50) becomes Yi king of Korea, becoming their most enlightened king.
 Rich landlord Le Loi (1385-1433) leads Vietnamese forces against the invading Chinese, and defeats them in 1428, becoming emperor of Vietnam in 1428 (until 1433).
 James I of Scotland sends some of his Scots Guard to Charles VII of France, who settle there and become the Garde Ecossaise (Écossaise) (Fr.
 "Scottish Guard"), the personal bodyguard of the French kings (until 1830) - the original Beam Me Up Scotty?
 The Jews are expelled from Trier.
 Ashikaga shogun Yoshimitsu takes up Japanese noo drama.
 10-y.-o.
 Rene I of Anjou (1409-80) succeeds Nicolas Flamel as grandmaster of the Priory of Sion (until 1480), with his uncle Cardinal Louis of Bar as regent :).
 Architecture: Gowharshad Agha orders the construction of Gowharshad Mosque in Mashad.
 Inventions: Helgen become the first pictorial block prints in Europe.
 Nonfiction: Anon., The Great Book of Lecan; written in Ireland.
 Nonfiction: Thomas a Kempis (1380-1471), Imitatio Christi (The Imitation of Christ) (1418-27); a self-abusefest for monks who think that the Passion is a Cureall for Booty Night?; biggest bestseller since the Bible.
 Births: Cyprus king (1432-58) John II/III (d.
 1458) on May 16 in Nicosia; last of the line of Raymond of Antioch (1115-49); husband (1435-) of Aimee (Amadea) Palaeologus of Montferrat (1429-40) and (1441-) Helena Palaeologus (1428-58) (daughter of Theodore II Palaeologus).
 Austrian archduke Albert VI (the Prodigal) (d.
 1463) on Dec.
 12 in Vienna; son of Duke Ernest the Iron (1377-1424); brother of HRE Frederick III (1415-93).
 English composer-organist Henry Abyngdon (Habyngton) (d.
 1497); first to receive an English musical degree (B. Music from Cambridge).
 Deaths: French alchemist Nicolas Flamel (b.
 1330).
 Wallachian prince (1386-1418) Mircea I (b. ?) on Jan.
 31.

 1419 On Jan.
 19 after Duke John the Fearless of Burgundy does nothing to prevent it, Henry V of England finishes the capture of Rouen, completing his conquest of all of Normandy except Mount St. Michel by July, opening the way to Paris (which is occupied by John the Fearless' troops); Norman French who fought against Henry V are severely punished, incl.
 Alan Blanchard, who hung English POWs from the walls and is summarily executed, and Robert de Livet, canon of Rouen, who excommunicated Henry V and is imprisoned in England for five years; the English occupy Dieppe 33 mi.
 N of Rouen (until 1435); Henry accuses his stepmother of witchcraft, claiming she caused his father's death, then seizes her money - of course?
 In July dauphin Charles parleys with Duke John the Fearless of Burgundy (b.
 1371) on the Bridge of Pouilly near Melun, swearing peace and agreeing to a 2nd parley.
 On Aug.
 16 Bohemian king (since Nov.
 29, 1378) and HRE (1376-1400) Wenceslaus IV the Drunkard (Lazy) (b.
 1361) dies, leaving Bohemia in a deep crisis caused by the betrayal of Jan Hus, and guess-who HRE Sigismund I of Luxembourg (1368-1437) succeeds to the throne of Bohemia, being immediately challenged by the growing pissed-off Hussite movement incl. most of the Czech pop. in the Kingdom of Bohemia, whose members hate his huts for what he did to Jan Hus, and on July 30 start the Hussite (Bohemian) Wars (end Jan.
 15, 1437), with most of the Czech pop. of the kingdom of Bohemia taking on the Roman Catholic Church and its crusaders, plunging the country into almost 20 years of extreme violence, with hand-held firearms extensively used; Tyn Church (Church of Our Lady Before Tyn) in Prague becomes the Hussite command center; the Hussite Wars hasten the Reformation in Bohemia, while surging Bohemian nationality causes the Bohunks to block any hope of German unification and break off from Germany permanently; meanwhile Sigismund I has trouble getting crowned HRE in Rome, taking until May 31, 1433.
 In Aug.
 Henry V reaches the walls of Paris.
 On Sept.
 10, Duke John, who had been wavering in his support of Henry V after seeing him take Rouen and began negotiating with the Armagnacs is assassinated by the dauphin's men during his parley with him at the Bridge of Montereau outside the dauphin's castle, and his son Philip III the Good (1396-1467) succeeds him as duke of Burgundy (until 1467), immediately throwing himself into Henry V's arms at Arras in order to take revenge, and developing a lifelong phobia for bridges; the French court does ditto, entering in a 6-mo. negotiation.
 Juan II reaches his majority and takes over rule of Castile and Leon.
 Henry V of England imposes rigid legal regulations covering the use of coats of arms to stop court battles, forbidding them unless by right of ancestry or gift from the crown.
 Architecture: The Doge's Palace in Venice receives a new facade.
-The Foundling Hospital in Florence is designed by Medici architect Filippo Brunelleschi (1377-1446).
+Florentine architect Filippo Brunelleschi (1377-1446) receives his first commission to build Ospedale degli Innocenti (Hospital of the Innocents) foundling hospital in Florence.
 Births: Japanese emperor #102 (1428-64) Go-Hanazono (Hikohito) (d.
 1471) on July 10; eldest son of prince Fushimo-no-miya Sadafusa (1372-1456) and Sachiko (1390-1448).
 Dutch reformer-scholar Johann Harmensz Wessel Gansfort (Goesport) (d.
 1489) in Groningen; predecessor of Luther.
 Deaths: Spanish missionary St. Vincent Ferrer (b.
 1350) on Apr.
 5 in Vannes, Brittany.
 Bohemian king (since 1378), German king (1376-1400) and HRE (1378-1400) Wenceslaus IV the Drunkard (b.
 1361) on Aug.
 16 in Kunratice (near Prague); dies of a heart attack while hunting.
 French duke of Burgundy (1404-19) John II the Fearless (b.
 1371) on Sept.
 10 in Montereau (assassinated).